15-494/694 Cognitive Robotics: Lab 1

 observe how the display changes in the worldmap viewer.

-IV.
+III.
 Exploring the Occupancy Grid

 - Press the "m" key in the worldmap viewer window to see Cozmo's occupancy grid.